 The Institute of Medicine describes direct care workers as “the linchpin of the formal health care delivery system for older adults.”
 More than 13 million Americans need daily care, services and support to maintain treatment or rehabilitation programs and to live in a setting of their choice with a dignified, high quality of life.
 That number is expected to grow to 27 million by 2050.
 By 2020, the U.S. Bureau of Labor Statistics expects the direct care workforce to be the largest occupational group in the country.

-Caregivers may qualify for free or reduced-cost training through Arizona Workforce Connection, available online or through local Department of Economic Security offices, or the Navajo and Apache Counties Workforce Investment Board.
+Caregivers may qualify for free or reduced-cost training through Arizona Workforce Connection, available online or through local Department of Economic Security offices, or the NE AZ Innovative Workforce Solutions.

 “It is important to check with these agencies BEFORE registering for the Direct Care Worker course,” stressed Erdman.
 “Once you register, it is harder for these agencies to assist with the cost of tuition, fees and textbooks.”

 Registration is currently underway during regular business hours for the first of two eight-week courses, Aug.
 18 through Oct.
 10, 2014 (reference HES 199-94256), and Oct.
 13 through Dec.
 5 (reference HES 199-94257).
 Classes meet in the Ponderosa Center, room 103, on Tuesdays and Thursdays, from 3:30 to 6:30 p.m., with a hands-on lab section meeting on Wednesdays and Fridays from 4 until 6:45 p.m.
 For the first two weeks, attendance is not required on the lab days.

 Prior to registering, students must take a placement test ($10) to determine reading level.
 Check with the academic adviser at your local NPC campus or center for placement testing schedules.
 Students must also have a current CPR card.